How many participants will be present in each module?

 * Silpakorn University is an accredited university; and the DBA of Silpakorn University is a regular study and research degree awarded by the university.

 Yes.
-The curriculum is specifically designed to allow studying while working.
+The curriculum is specifically designed to allow for studying while working.

 Can I complete the course from abroad?